Satanaelcode/pands-problem-sheet/README.md

 #                        Collatz.py

-**This array triggers the collatz calculation and stops the final 4-1-0 loop**
+**This array triggers the collatz calculation and stops the final 4-1-0 loop.**

 #                        Weekday.py

-**Week.py says whether current day is a weekday or a weekend**
+**Week.py says whether current day is a weekday or a weekend.**

 #                         SquareRoot.py

-**This program receives any number and returns its square root using the Newman method**
+**This program receives any number and returns its square root using the Newman method.**

 The square_root() function takes a number as an input, sets a level of accuracy for the approximation, assigns the input number to a variable k, and initializes an initial guess for the square root to be half the input number.

 #                        Es.py

-**this program open a text file reads it and count the number of letter 'e' contained in the text**
+**this program open a file called "Anne Of Green Gable" and reads the text calculating the number of letter 'e' contained.**

+#                        Plottask.py

+**This code generates a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2.**